dmdequin/msisdn-app-api/README.md

 Go to test admin functionality go to: [http://localhost:8000/admin](http://localhost:8000/admin) Create a superuser in the terminal by entering ```docker-compose run --rm app sh -c "python manage.py createsuperuser``` Then login to the admin page using the admin credentials you provided.

+## Documentation Page
+Swagger is used in this project to generate a documentation page for the API.
+This can be accessed at [http://localhost:8000/api/docs](http://localhost:8000/api/docs).